Consensys/doc.goquorum/docs/HowTo/Configure/dns.md

 ## Compatibility

-For Raft, the whole network must be on version 2.4.0 of Quorum for DNS to function properly.
+For Raft, the whole network must be on Quorum version 2.4.0 or later for DNS to function properly.
-DNS must be explicitly enabled using the [`--raftdnsenable`](../../Reference/CLI-Syntax.md#raftdnsenable) flag for each node once the node has migrated to version 2.4.0 of Quorum.
+DNS must be explicitly enabled using the [`--raftdnsenable`](../../Reference/CLI-Syntax.md#raftdnsenable) option for each node once the node has migrated to version 2.4.0 or later.
-The network runs fine when some nodes are in 2.4.0 version and some in older versions as long as this feature is not enabled.
+The network runs fine when some nodes are in version 2.4.0 or later and some in older versions as long as this feature is not enabled.
-For safe migration the following recommended approach:
+For safe migration the following approach is recommended:

-* migrate the nodes to `geth` 2.4.0 version without using `--raftdnsenable` flag
+* migrate the nodes to `geth` version 2.4.0 or later without using `--raftdnsenable` option
 * once the network is fully migrated, restart the nodes with `--raftdnsenable` to enable the feature

-Please note that in a partially migrated network  (where some nodes are on version 2.4.0 and others on lower version) **with DNS feature enabled** for migrated nodes, `raft.addPeer` should not be invoked with Hostname till entire network migrates to 2.4.0 version.
-If invoked, this call will crash all nodes running in older version and these nodes will have to restarted with `geth` of version 2.4.0 of Quorum. `raft.addPeer` can still be invoked with IP address and network will work fine.
+Please note that in a partially migrated network (where some nodes are on version 2.4.0 or later and others on lower versions)
+**with DNS feature enabled** for migrated nodes, `raft.addPeer` should not be invoked with Hostname till the entire network migrates to version 2.4.0 or later.
+If invoked, this call will crash all nodes running in older versions and these nodes will have to be restarted with `geth` version 2.4.0 oor later.
+`raft.addPeer` can still be invoked with IP address and the network will work fine.

 ### Note